RED BRIDGE TEAM

 Frank Dean, Strategic Advisor

 Frank served as President & CEO of Yosemite Conservancy from 2015-2025 and completed numerous noteworthy projects to benefit Yosemite National Park.
 He oversaw the Conservancy’s successful $20 million fundraising campaign to restore the Mariposa Grove of Giant Sequoias and the addition of 400-acre Ackerson Meadow, a once privately owned area of vital habitat that was purchased and donated to the park in 2016.
-Despite the challenges of the pandemic and uncertain government funding, the Conservancy continued to provide ongoing financial support to Yosemite, including assisting with the launch of a day use reservation system.
-The Conservancy has also provided $10M to restore the visitor facilities at the Bridalveil Fall area which reopened in 2023.
 Yosemite Conservancy provided $200M in philanthropic support for Yosemite during Frank’s tenure.

 While in the National Park Service, Frank successfully served as superintendent of the Golden Gate National Recreation Area (GGNRA) between 2009-2015.
-He directed park operations and was instrumental in improving park partnerships at the GGNRA, which is one of the largest national parks in an urban area with nearly three hundred employees, 1,500 partner staff and serves over 17M visitors annually.
+He directed park operations and was instrumental in improving park partnerships at the GGNRA, one of the largest national parks in an urban area with more than 17M visitors annually.
 The park includes renowned visitor destinations such as Muir Woods, Alcatraz Island, Marin Headlands, and Crissy Field.
 Frank worked together with the Golden Gate National Parks Conservancy and the Presidio Trust to conserve and improve the GGNRA.

 Frank currently serves as board chair of the Sonoma Land Trust.
 Frank previously served on the University of California- Merced Foundation board and as the board chair of the National Park Service Friends Alliance.

-Dan brings 35 years of experience planning parks, public spaces and waterfronts.
-He promotes design solutions that respond to public and stakeholder interests and enhance visitor and user experiences.
-At the Port of San Francisco, Dan prepared an award-winning urban design plan for the San Francisco waterfront.
-He designed or managed the development of many of the Port’s waterfront public spaces that are enjoyed by millions yearly.
-He led and prepared the Port’s 5-year Strategic Plan, balancing Commission values, budget limits, and land use policies.
-He was the Port’s urban design lead for the award-winning James R. Herman Cruise Terminal and chaired over 100 meetings of the Port’s Waterfront Design Advisory Committee.
-He has led public workshops on many development and public space projects, and balanced design and environmental concerns through project entitlements.
-His work always considers how we respond to and respect our changing planet.
+Dan has 35 years of experience in planning parks, public spaces, and waterfronts.
+He focuses on solutions that enhance understanding of our connection to nature and historic resources.
+At the Port of San Francisco, Dan created an award-winning urban design plan for the waterfront.
+With strong stakeholder involvement, he designed or managed many public spaces enjoyed by millions yearly.
+He led the Port’s 5-year Strategic Plan and was the urban design lead for the award-winning James R. Herman Cruise Terminal.
+Dan chaired over 100 meetings for the Port’s Waterfront Design Advisory Committee and led workshops on many public projects.
+He balances user needs with historic and environmental concerns, and his work always considers how we respect our changing planet.

 Key Accomplishments: Dan is the project leader for many small and large public space and civic projects.
-He is responsible for design, conducts citizen and public agency reviews, and manages the entitlement process.
-These projects include the San Francisco Downtown Ferry Terminal Expansion, where he led the regulatory approval process, Piers 30-32 where he prepared the “Ideas & Options” study – a multi-option feasibility analysis for one of the most prized piers on the San Francisco waterfront.
-He designed and managed the new Brannan Street Wharf waterfront park in San Francisco’s South Beach neighborhood, and the Pier 43 Promenade in the heart of Fisherman’s Wharf.
-Adjacent to the Ferry Terminal he co-designed and managed the popular new Pier 14 public access pier and raised the funds necessary for its construction.
-He has enhanced many public spaces by bringing in public art, developing interpretive programs, and also designed a waterfront-wide wayfinding sign program that builds on best international practices for pedestrian experience.
+These include the San Francisco Downtown Ferry Terminal, and Piers 30-32 where he prepared a multi-option feasibility analysis.
+He designed and managed the new Brannan Street Wharf in San Francisco’s South Beach neighborhood, the Pier 43 Promenade in Fisherman’s Wharf, and co-designed the popular Pier 14 public access pier.
+He improved many public spaces with interpretive programs, public art, and a wayfinding system across the waterfront.

 Dov Pope, Project Manager

-Dov joined Red Bridge Group in 2023 as a Project Manager, building on an ongoing collaboration with Yosemite National Park and Yosemite Conservancy on the Mist Trail Corridor Project.
-This high-profile initiative focuses on improving visitor safety and enhancing the overall experience within one of the park’s most heavily used trail systems.
-Dov also contributes to the Strategic Housing Investment Planning for National Park sites across the country, applying a data-driven, multidisciplinary approach to address critical employee housing challenges.
-Her portfolio further includes work at Point Reyes National Seashore, where she supports the development of a Trails Forever initiative aimed at advancing accessibility, inclusivity, and ecological resilience across the park’s trail network.
+Dov joined Red Bridge Group in 2023 as a project manager, building on an ongoing collaboration with Yosemite National Park and Yosemite Conservancy on the Mist Trail project, which focused on visitor safety and overall experience within one of the park’s most heavily used trail systems.
+Dov also contributed to the Strategic Housing Investment Planning for national park sites across the country, applying a data-driven, multidisciplinary approach to address critical employee housing challenges.
+At Point Reyes National Seashore, Dov supports the development of a Trails Forever initiative aimed at advancing accessibility, inclusion, and ecological resilience across the park’s trail network.

-Dov’s background includes over a decade with Yosemite National Park as a Supervisory Park Ranger in the Protection Division.
-In this role, she led operations for the Yosemite Medical Clinic and managed the park-wide emergency medical program.
-Her work required close coordination with surrounding counties, regional healthcare systems, and other National Park units—strengthening cross-agency partnerships in complex, high-demand environments.
-She also played a key role in developing Yosemite’s Preventive Search and Rescue program; an initiative centered on proactive visitor education and risk reduction.
+Dov’s background includes over a decade with Yosemite National Park as a supervisory park ranger in the Protection Division.
+In this role, she led operations for the Yosemite Medical Clinic and managed the parkwide emergency medical program in close coordination with surrounding counties, regional healthcare systems, and other park units.
+She also played a key role in developing Yosemite’s Preventive Search and Rescue program, an initiative centered on proactive visitor education and risk reduction.
 This experience reflects her broader focus on systems-based planning—designing environments and programs that anticipate human behavior while enabling safe, meaningful access to park lands.

-In addition to her public sector work, Dov co-owns and operates Folio Glass Inc., a Bay Area–based construction firm specializing in the supply and installation of contemporary, large-format glass systems for residential projects.
-Folio Glass completes work throughout the western US, and Hawaii, extending Dov’s expertise in the built environment and reinforcing her interest in the intersection of design, construction, and place.
+In addition to her public sector work, Dov co-owns and operates Folio Glass Inc., a Bay Area–based construction firm specializing in the supply and installation of contemporary, large-format glass systems for residential projects throughout the western US and Hawaii.

 Joy Marschall, Project Manager